stephenajulu/stephenajulu.com8/content/_index.md

 seo:
   title: Stephen Ajulu — Multidisciplinary Tech Consultant
   description: >-
-    Stephen is a seasoned tech expert, writer, and consultant with over a decade of experience in building impactful products, brands, and solutions using cutting-edge tech, aesthetic design, strategic insight, and modular engineering.
+    Stephen is a multidisciplinary tech consultant with over a decade of experience in building impactful products, brands, and solutions using cutting-edge tech, aesthetic design, strategic insight, and modular engineering.
   extra:
     - name: 'og:type'
       value: website